atkunal/netdisco-mibs.wiki.git_kunal/Maintenance-Scripts.md

 > _Run everything from a git clone, setting `MIBHOME` environment variable to that location._

-### mkcache
+### mkindex
-* Triggers net-snmp to build its index (in a temporary location)
+* Triggers net-snmp to build index files for netdisco-mibs (in a temporary location)
 * Caches those indexes in a portable way (removing your system's directories)
-* You would not normally need to run this
+* Writes `mib_index2.txt` file containing all vendor MIBs and their files
 * _Changes files in the git repo_

-### mkindex
-* Restores a net-snmp index cache
-* Rewrites index files to be useable by net-snmp (referencing your `MIBHOME`)
-* Always runs `mkcache` before restoring the cache

 ### prepmibs
 * Organises files in new_mibs_dir (presumably a messy vendor bundle) in preparation for import